Complete Guide on How to Get a Mexico Resident Visa

 In the past it was possible, but not recommended, to do "border runs" and keep getting repeat FMMs.
 This requires you to leave Mexico within the validity period of your FMM and get a new one by returning.
 Increasingly Mexico is frowning on this tactic and making it more difficult if not impossible to do.

-Mexican immigration officials can tell, from computer records, if you've been getting repeat FMMs.
+Mexican immigration officials can tell from computer records if you've been getting repeat FMMs.
 And while you can get an FMM for up to 180 days, it is up to the individual agent to decide how long the FMM will be valid for.
 Some people are getting 30 days, a week, or even being denied re-entry into Mexico.
 This is a problem when you have belongings and pets in Mexico.
-It's best to get legal residency and avoid this kind of problem.
+It's best to get legal residency and avoid this.

 Mexico Resident Visas

 Mexico has two types of residency visas, Temporary Resident (Residente Temporal) and Permanent Resident (Residente Permanente).
 These are actual visas for which you get a stamp (sticker) on your passport and, eventually, a resident card.
 They both have minimum financial requirements that must be met.
+See your local consulate's website for the specific amounts required.
 For your initial resident visa, the process must be started at a Mexican consulate outside of Mexico (except in special circumstances).

 Find the Mexico resident visa application form here.
 For a complete list of the required documents needed for your initial application, visit the website of the consulate you will be using.

 You'll want to visit the website of the consulate you'll be using to see how they do the resident visa process.
-Some take walk-ins, some require an appointment to be made by phone, some require you to make your appointment online.
+Some (very few) take walk-ins, some require an appointment to be made by phone, some require you to make your appointment via email or online.
 For those that require an appointment, an appointment needs to be made for each person applying.
 If you're applying as a couple, you'll need two appointments.

-After getting your visa from the consulate, you must finish the process inside of Mexico at the local immigration office (INM, Instituto Nacional de Migración).
-You have 180 days from the time you get your visa at the consulate to enter Mexico and finish your residency process.
-After entering Mexico with your residency visa, you have 30 days to get to INM to start the finalization process.
-In Mexico, there are facilitators and attorneys that can do this finalization for you for a small fee, or you can do it yourself with patience and a little Spanish.
+After entering Mexico, you have 30 days to get to your local immigration office (INM, Instituto Nacional de Migración) to start the finalization process.
+In Mexico, there are facilitators and attorneys that can do this finalization for you for a fee, or you can do it yourself with patience and a little Spanish.

 How to Get a Resident Visa